 Le Parc Asterix facts: with two million thrilled visitors yearly, Parc Asterix is the second theme park near Paris after Disneyland and its 11 million visitors yearly.
 More than 50 million people visited Parc Asterix since its opening on April 30 1989.
 Inspired by the famous Asterix comics, it is a unique world class attraction for adults and kids alike.
-For the 25th anniversary of the park in 2019, a 5D cinema will be inaugurated.
-Spectators will fully experience the broadcat adventures with mobile seats, splashing water, odors, all of this in sync with the eight minute movie, projected on a 6m high and 20m wide screen.
+For the 25th anniversary of the park in 2019, a 4D cinema was inaugurated.
+Spectators fully experience the broadcat adventures with mobile seats, splashing water, odors, all of this in sync with the ten minute movie, projected on a 6m high and 20m wide screen.
 Le Parc Asterix is right on the way by car from the UK and Benelux to the City of Lights.
 Paris for kids.

 Parc Asterix is the second world class theme park of Paris after Disneyland.Its main advantages are far less queuing at the attractions and the joking spirit of the Asterix comics.
 Parc Asterix is great fun for children and families.
 There is no other Parc Asterix anywhere in the world.
 There is no public transport from Paris to Parc Asterix.
 Come by car or book a coach tour from Paris.
 The Parc Asterix coach tour from Paris costs 74 euros, transport and ticket included.
 It is both practical and economical.

 Parc Asterix is designed after the Asterix comic books by Goscinny and Uderzo.
 Asterix and Obelix are two brave Gauls resisting the Roman army.
 Over 350 million copies of 34 Asterix books have been sold worldwide.